How Antioxidants Work

 Antioxidants are a family of vitamins, minerals and other nutrients that help to protect the body from the damage caused by free radicals.

 Free radicals are unstable molecules that can damage cell structures.
-In normal every day life free radicals are produced from the activity in our bodies (for example free radicals are made during energy production) but chemicals in our surrounding environment can also create free radicals.
+In normal every day life free radicals are produced from the activity in our bodies (for example free radicals are made during energy production), but chemicals in our surrounding environment can also create free radicals.
 It is said that each cell in our body is attacked about 10,000 times a day by free radicals, accelerating the aging process.
-Antioxidants neutralize the free radicals, stopping further damage from happening and protecting the cells health.
+Antioxidants neutralize the free radicals, stopping further damage from happening and protecting the cell’s health.
 If you are not doing something to help protect your cells, this damage can add up.

 How Antioxidants Work

 Antioxidants work like a defense system, disarming free radicals.
 They are a kind of police force within the body.
 They “quench” free radicals wherever they are so they are not able to spread and cause damage to our cells.
 When an antioxidant finds a free radical it engulfs it and melds into its molecular structure.
 This creates a weakened free radical, not strong enough to do any harm.
 At this point that particular antioxidant is sacrificed unless its “sister” antioxidant comes along and revives it.
-I will go into further detail about this a little later as it is very important to know if you are using antioxidant therapies.
+I will go into further detail about this a little later as it is very important to know when you are using antioxidant therapies.